 Technology has its benefits, and one of them is that university press books look fantastic these days.
 The somewhat ponderously titled Genital Cutting and Transnational Sisterhood: Disputing U.S. Polemics, edited by Stanlie M. James and Claire C. Robertson, is no exception.
 Handsomely presented as it is on high quality paper, with a stylized drawing on the dust jacket of a woman of apparently African origin holding a knife, it leaves the reader hoping only that the quality of the writing holds up to the production values.

 Unfortunately, with some exceptions, Genital Cutting and Transnational Sisterhood is a disappointment.
 In fairness to editors James and Robertson, they are following on the heels of the magisterial Female ‘Circumcision’ in Africa: Culture, Controversy and Change, edited by Bettina Shell-Duncan and Ylva Hernlund and a must-read for any serious follower of genital cutting issues, as well as the highly distinguished volume by Ellen Gruenbaum entitled The Female Circumcision Controversy: An Anthropological Perspective.
-(Both of these books are jointly reviewed on page __ of the current issue.)
+(Both of these books are reviewed elsewhere in these pages.)
 Once one has finished reading the Shell-Duncan/Hernlund masterwork, it is hard to imagine what can be left to say regarding the interrelation of female genital cutting (FGC) and culture and politics.

 Activists for genital integrity may find themselves irritated when in their introduction, on page 7, the editors trot out the old throwaway statement about male circumcision being “much more minor” than female genital cuttings.
 As is usual with such claims, no effort is made to justify this unreferenced assertion.
 More surprisingly, the authors also make the unforgivable mistake of assuming that FGC only occurs in Africa.